III A Man

 Vital are contributions by the public with eg feedback, counselling, canvassing and volunteering.

-public forum discussion with corrective action.
 They are the first to be corrupted by eg profiteering.

-b7,12) Administrative organizations are seen like social forces by their actions and merits.
+4n16) Evaluation is comparable to that of social forces by their actions and merits.

-4b8) Technical device
+4o) Technical device

 A technical device is a man made object, utilizing a material, floral, animal or human force against a

 counterforce for a specific application.

 Most motivations seek in expressions support of operational, organized technical tools.
 They augment

 mental-physiological-physical capabilities of human endeavors on the micro-, meso- and macro-scales.